-left, center, right, and surround.
+Figure 6 shows a 4-channel installation that follows a traditional LCRS format: Left, center, right, and surround.
 Again, two 4-channel sources are connected, along with one set of amplified loudspeakers.
 The left and center channels are supported by Model 58 unit 1, while the right and surround channels are supported by Model 58 unit 2.
 A processor device is connected to one of the insert sections on both Model 58 units.
 Two input, two insert, and two output wiring harnesses are utilized for audio interconnection.

-The Model 59 Control Console is connected to Model 58 unit 1, and both Model 58s are interconnected using the ribbon cable bus assembly.
+The Model 59 Control Console is connected to Model 58 unit 1, and both Model 58s are interconnected using a ribbon cable bus assembly.
 AC mains power must be connected to both Model 58 units.
-Many features are available for future use, including inputs 3 and 4, the second insert section, the meter outputs, and the remote control functions.
+Many features are available for future use, including inputs 3 and 4, the second insert section, monitor output B, the meter outputs, the bypass inputs, and the remote control functions.